 Wool Suits: Frequent dry-cleaning can discolor and/or wear down fibers, give your wool clothes an undesirable sheen, and can shrink your clothes if overdone.
 Dry clean only when necessary.
 Sometimes a simple spot cleaning and/or steaming/pressing will be all that is required.
 Always choose a reputable dry-cleaner.

 Shirts: Wash your shirts at 40 degrees centigrade, by hand or by machine.
+Light weight shirts (thin cotton, linen, etc) should be washed either by hand or on a delicate cycle.
 We do not recommend tumble drying.
 Wash dark colors separately with a color detergent.
 Remove collar stiffeners prior to washing.
 Shirts are best ironed when damp, taking extra care when ironing the collar points to avoid creasing at the front of the collar.

 Suits/Blazers/Trousers: These garments must be dry cleaned and stored hanging.
 After wearing, allow 24 hours to air thoroughly before storage.

 Overcoats: Dry clean only.

 Casual Jackets: Dry Clean (Wool Jackets) or hand wash (Cotton Jackets) is recommended.